-Web applications are adapting to face the challenges of competitive native environment.
+Web applications are adapting to face the challenges of a competitive native environment.

 After reading this article you will learn: